pattydaone/Garside-Shadows/README.md

 3. If their intersection is non-empty, the join exists; else, the join does not exist.

-> :memo: **Note:** This is not formally proven; this is an observation which apppears, for all intents and purposes, to be true.
+> **Note:** This is not formally proven; this is an observation which apppears, for all intents and purposes, to be true.

 ##### Estimation